North American hunting technologies: Use of Natural Resources

-Projectile weapons
+Projectile Weapons

 Projectile weapons have the great disadvantages of limiting their use and breaking often.
 But, as stated earlier, the abundance of local materials meant that a brand new dart or arrow could be made quickly and cheaply.
 This also produced an interesting trend in technology.
-The Clovis tipped spears of the Paleo-Indians required a remarkable amount of skill and familiarity with the material.
+The Clovis tipped spears of the Paleo-Natives required a remarkable amount of skill and familiarity with the material.
 Each spear head had a great deal more care and skill taken in its creation.
 The larger size and persistence to the user meant that the user also cared a great deal more about its quality.
 Many of the Clovis tips surviving today have remarkable characteristics that only a truly experienced individual could create.
 Many of the marks on the Clovis tips are done with a single blow.
 Being that these are from larger rocks and less expendable, it is safe to assume there was a relatively low failure rate concerning the probability of error.
 One would have to assume that a great deal of familiarity was present in the craftsmen about the physical characteristics of the local rocks.
 The smaller, flying weapons of the Archaic age meant less time and care was taken into the tips, and with this habit, there became less familiarity with the rocks.
 Also, the habitual migration and interaction with others meant trade happened more often.
 The complexity, and quality of the Clovis tips was relatively quickly replaced by the cheaper, inferior tips of the Archaic age.
 Although this style was obviously more efficient, it is interesting to see the devolution of material craftsmanship brought about from the change in climate and lessening concern for scarcity.
+One of the most common projectile weapons used was the atlatl, or spear-thrower.
+Unlike other projectile weapons, the atlatl could throw projectiles with greater force and accuracy than could be achieved by hand.
+In addition to harpoon-tipped spears, California Natives in the coasts also used a variety of other projectile weapons for hunting fish, including bows and arrows.
+These weapons were typically made from wood and had specialized arrowheads designed for hunting in water.